govuk-forms/forms/research/2026-06-24-multiple-branches-usability-testing-findings-june-2026.md

 ### Adding routes

-Once on the Edit routes page, if the questions were set up correctly, they understood how it worked.They generally used the dropdowns to change the options quite easily.
+Once on the Edit routes page, if the questions were set up correctly, they understood how it worked.
+They generally used the dropdowns to change the options quite easily.

 However, people commented on the amount of stuff on the page making it more difficult, especially text and numbers.